Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

 ## Overview

 This section describes the basic setup to run Alluxio with a single master in a cluster.
-This is the simplest way to deploy Alluxio on a cluster, meanwhile this single master may also become the single point of failure (SPOF) in an Alluxio cluster.
+This is the simplest way to deploy Alluxio on a cluster.
+Deploying with only a single master also allows it to become the single point of failure (SPOF) in an Alluxio cluster.
-If that machine or process becomes unavailable, the cluster as a whole would become unavailable.
+If the master machine or process becomes unavailable, the entire cluster would become unavailable.
 To deploy Alluxio in production, we highly recommend running Alluxio masters in [High Availability]({{ '/en/deploy/Running-Alluxio-On-a-HA-Cluster.html' | relativize_url }}) mode.